 - Eligibility for overseas teacher time allowances

-Beginning teachers are teachers with less than 2 years’ experience, when employed in New Zealand at least 0.5 full-time teacher equivalent (FTTE).
+Beginning teachers are teachers with less than 2 years’ experience, who are also employed at a minimum of 0.5 full-time teacher equivalent (FTTE) in New Zealand.

 The allowance applies whether the teacher is trained and has taught in New Zealand or overseas.

 The length of time the allowance is allocated for depends on how long the teacher has been teaching, up to 2 years.
 The allowance is for the balance of the 2 years.
 Once the banking staffing year is closed, any eligible but unclaimed allowance is considered forfeit.

 A beginning teacher (first year) is a teacher with teaching experience of less than 12 months, for part- and full-time teachers, 0.5 to 1.0 FTTE.